brosmar18/reading-notes/code-401/class-12/webSockets.md

 This process is called the "three-way handshake."
 It's like a greeting ritual between two computers.
 First, one computer sends a message saying, "Hi, I want to talk."
 The second computer responds, "Hello, I hear you, and I'm ready to talk too."
 Then, the first computer replies, "Great, I got your response, let's start our conversation."
 This back-and-forth ensures that both computers are ready and able to communicate without any issues.
 It's like making sure both people in a phone call can hear each other before starting a conversation.
 This handshake is vital for a smooth and error-free exchange of information over the internet.

+## Reflection

+Going into this class I aim to comprehend the fundamentals of Socker.io.
+I want to know what its role in real-time client-server communcation is and how it's different from other communcation methods.
+I look forward to learning about the OSI Networking Model's layers and functions, along with insights into TCP and UDP protocols and their idea use cases.

 #### Citations

 "WebSocket."
 Wikipedia, Wikimedia Foundation, [https://en.wikipedia.org/wiki/WebSocket](https://en.wikipedia.org/wiki/WebSocket).